Selection of the fittest or selection of the luckiest: the emergence of Goodhart's law in evolution: Main results

 \subsubsection{Convergence to the traveling wave}

 Theorem~\ref{thm:main} shows the existence and uniqueness of a traveling wave solution to the dynamic~\eqref{eq: SdeterministicDynamic}.
 Proving that, starting from an arbitrary genotypic profile (satisfying some conditions), the dynamic converges to the traveling wave solution is out of the scope of this paper.
-However, simulations in the top right panel of Fig.~\ref{fig:4pannelsprofiles} in the main text indicate that we should indeed have convergence, and therefore a detailed analysis of the traveling waves is needed to describe the long term behaviour of the dynamical system~\eqref{eq: SdeterministicDynamic}.
+However, simulations in the top right panel of Fig.~\ref{fig:4pannelsprofiles} in the main text indicate that convergence should indeed occur, and therefore a detailed analysis of the traveling waves is needed to describe the long term behavior of the dynamical system~\eqref{eq: SdeterministicDynamic}.